 Your Bitdefender Antivirus license may allow you to install the software on multiple devices.
 When creating a wallet, you will have an option to decide if you like your Wallet content to be shared across all those devices.
-This is useful if you use more than one computer and you like to have access to the Wallet on any of them.
+This is useful if you use more than one computer and want to have access to the Wallet on any of them.

-Keep in mind though, that the Bank Details are not shared, and they will remain on the machine the wallet was originally created on.
+Keep in mind, though, that the Bank Details are not shared, and they will remain on the machine the Wallet was originally created on.

 Finish the process.